 Housing the Hermann's Tortoise

 Adult Hermann's tortoises do not fare well housed indoors.
 So keep this in mind before purchasing one.
 And since outdoor housing is strongly recommended, make sure you live in a climate that closely mimics that of the Mediterranean (Italy, Greece, Bulgaria, and Romania).
 Daytime temperatures should average around 80 to 86 degrees Fahrenheit (27 to 30 degrees Celsius) and shouldn't fall below 65 to 70 degrees Fahrenheit (18 to 21 degrees Celsius) at night.
 A tortoise habitat should consist of a shallow pan of water (preferably sunk into the ground), rocks, small trees and bushes, and a shelter to protect it from extreme weather and predators.
 The pen should also be escape-proof since these active tortoises tend to climb and burrow.

-If you decide to house your tortoise indoors, a fairly large enclosure is necessary (a 2- by 4-foot minimum).
+If you decide to house your tortoise indoors, a fairly large enclosure is necessary (a two- by four-foot minimum).
 Provide a basking light or heat lamp that mimics the sun, complete with a basking spot (flat rocks work nicely) that has an ambient temperature of about 95 degrees Fahrenheit (35 degrees Celsius).
 It's also necessary to have a cool, shaded area for your tortoise to escape the heat.

 A mix of soil, sand, and composted cypress bark should make up the substrate in your pet's enclosure.
-The compost mixture should be about 2 inches deep so that your tortoise can dig and frolic in the dirt.
+The compost mixture should be about two inches deep so that your tortoise can dig and frolic in the dirt.
 Burrowing allows your tortoise to cool itself off, while also providing a way to thwart boredom.
 A shallow pan of water should also be provided for both drinking and cooling off.
 Make sure to provide one deep enough for your pet to immerse its whole body.

 Other Environmental Concerns